 Clinical Relevance – Hyperventilation

-Hyperventilation leads to a depletion of Carbon dioxide within the body, known clinically as hypocapnia, which causes our blood to become more alkaline.
+Hyperventilation is an increase in the rate of ventilation that leads to a depletion of carbon dioxide within the blood, known clinically as hypocapnia, causing it to become more alkaline.
 This decreases free calcium levels and can lead to symptoms such as pins and needles (paraesthesia) or muscle cramps, due to the increased excitability of nerves and muscles

 Common causes include: Anxiety, Heart Failure and Pulmonary Embolism.